 So there you go, aspiring urban farmers.
 Yet another example of successful small scale organic urban agriculture in our suburbs.
 It works!
 Bring it on.

-We’re running an Urban Permaculture Design Course in January to cover the theory, design and practical techniques of how to create resilient urban communities.
-It starts Jan 5th in Sydney.
+We run Urban Permaculture Design Courses that cover the theory, design and practical techniques of how to create resilient urban communities.

 We also run hands-on workshops in Starting a Market Garden for folks ready to get serious about the craft of growing amazing veg as a enterprise.